usc-isi-i2/Social-Viz/src/Chen Qian/schema/readMe.txt

 2 - 3         1

-Now we start to compute the cluster of this 4 nodes.
+Now we start to compute the cluster of these 4 nodes.
 Suppose we choose K equals 2, then 2 clusters are chosen.
 At first, we compute the degree of these 4 nodes base on all 3 days co-occurrence.
 Node         degree